arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="Objectives" />
 ### Objectives ###
 - Create a Windows Azure Media Service
-- Manage media content: upload, encode and stream media.
+- Manage media content: upload, encode and stream media
 - Programmatically upload, encode and stream content
 - Use the Microsoft Media Platform Player Framework in a Windows 8.1 application
 - Add Advertisements support to your Windows 8.1 video application